openSUSE/news-o-o/_posts/2013-06-11-opensuse-12-1-eol-13-1-to-be-awesome.markdown

 According to [the road map](http://lists.opensuse.org/opensuse-factory/2013-05/msg00204.html),  The next milestone is expected for the 11th of July, followed by new ones each month.
 Beta 1 is planned for the 19th of September, RC one will be on October 10 and RC2 on October 31st.

-_Pool ball graphic courtesy of Victorhck â€“ openSUSE Artwork Team member_
+_Pool ball graphic courtesy of Victorhck – openSUSE Artwork Team member_